EMD SD70 series: SD70ACe-T4 (2015–present)

 While it retains the basic SD70 designation, the locomotive has several major new features that set it apart from its successful ancestor such as a vibration-isolated powertrain, and alternator start capability.
 In addition, it features a newly redesigned cab reminiscent of the earlier SD70M, featuring the classic "teardrop" windshields first introduced on the FP45 in December 1967; new fabricated trucks; a longer frame at 76 ft 8 in; longer radiators with three radiator fans instead of two; an additional step on the front and rear; and a smoother long hood roofline.

 Fifteen SD70ACe-T4 demonstrators were built at Muncie, Indiana by November 2016.
 Union Pacific was the first customer to order SD70ACe-T4's.
 UP 3012–3014, the first production SD70ACe-T4's, were assigned to active service in early November 2016.

-Union Pacific will acquire 100 SD70ACe-T4's: 12 former demonstrators will be rostered as UP 3000–3011, and 88 production units (3012-3099).
+Union Pacific acquired 100 SD70ACe-T4's: 12 former demonstrators rostered as UP 3000–3011, and 88 production units (3012–3099).
 3012-3056 were built at Bombardier's Sahagun, Mexico plant.
 3057-3099 will be built at Muncie, IN, following completion of the Tier 4 credit SD70ACe's UP 8997–9096.
 All UP SD70ACe-T4's are classified as SD70AHs.

-SD70ACeP4-T4's EMDX 1603 and 1604 were built and painted as demonstrators for the BNSF.
+SD70ACeP4-T4's EMDX 1603 and 1604 were built and painted as demonstrators for the BNSF Railway.
 These units have a B1-1B wheel arrangement akin to the SD70ACe-P4.

-In August 2018, CSX Transportation ordered 10 SD70ACe-T4's, of which all have now been delivered.
-They are classified by CSX as ST70AH.
+In August 2018, CSX Transportation ordered 10 SD70ACe-T4's.
+They were classified by CSX as ST70AH.
+In July 2023, CSX Transportation sidelined their ST70AH locomotives due to the leasing agreement being expired.
+All 10 have been taken back to PRLX and will more than likely be used as parts or on the lease fleet.

 Norfolk Southern originally ordered 10 SD70ACe-T4's, but opted for more SD70ACe Tier-4 credit locomotives instead.
 The cancelled units are currently part of the Progress Rail lease fleet.

 EMDX 1501 will remain in Progress Rail Services ownership as a test bed.